stevenroose/watch-with-me/README.md

  It is deployed as a Docker container on Digital Ocean using Tutum.io.

  - gaze-app: This package contains the mobile app.
-It is built using [Flutter](https://flutter.io) and should eventually be able to becompiled to both Android and iOS.
+It is built using [Flutter](https://flutter.io) and should eventually be able to be compiled to both Android and iOS.
 The app is currently only deployed on the [Play Store](https://play.google.com/store/apps/details?id=ch.roose.steven.gaze.app).